For many members, the central club

 them properly restrained.
 There can be serious hazards to

-them at any dark site, including both Anza and Black Star
+them at any dark site, including both Anza and Orange County Star

 · Remember that star parties